Bell Educational Trust: Bell schools worldwide

 Bell has a subsidiary school located in Geneva (Switzerland) and partner schools in Thailand and Macau.

 Teacher training

-Teacher training is another aspect of Bell ’s offering, and courses are run in the UK as well as in most centres abroad.
+Teacher training is another aspect of Bell ’s offering, and courses are run in the UK as well as in most centers abroad.
 Bell regularly provides teacher trainers to run workshops or tailored courses in other countries.
 Many Bell staff are regular contributors to international teacher training journals and conferences.
 Bell Teacher development courses are offered during January, July and August.
 These take place at Bell Teacher Campus based at Homerton College, part of the University of Cambridge.

 Management, consultancy and project services

-For many years Bell has provided a variety of management, consultancy and project services to international organisations and governments.
-These range from developing language training policy and institutions to management of language centres.
+For many years Bell has provided a variety of management, consultancy and project services to international organizations and governments.
+These range from developing language training policy and institutions to management of language centers.
 Bell is also involved in other short-term language training, teacher education work outside the UK.